Doubling Time Calculator

 Albert Einstein once said, “the power of compound interest is the most powerful force in the universe.”
 Compound interest is so powerful because of the exponential growth effect over time.

-So, doubling time and exponential growth are used heavily in finance.
+Not surprisingly, then, doubling time and exponential growth are used heavily in finance.
 Many formulas for interest and loans rely on the principles of doubling time and exponential growth.

 It’s also used widely in physics and statistics, such as calculating the half-life of radioactive elements or the population growth of bacteria.